hydraulic-software/conveyor/guidebook/docs/tutorial/6-install-the-app.md

 * [ ] [Browse to your new download site](http://localhost:8899/download.html) and take a look at what's there.

-You don't have to use this HTML page.
-It's there purely as a convenience.
+You don't have to use this generated HTML page.
+Feel free to take it as an inspiration for your own custom page.

 The generated download HTML detects the user's computer whilst allowing them to pick a different download if they want.
 For properly signed packages you get a standard green download button.
 For self-signed packages, installation is more complex